arxhy/ecoNomic/rules.md

 **206:**

 Once adopted, all rules are to be written down in this file in this repository.
 They are to be sorted in ascending order by their assigned ordinal number.

+--

+**207:**

+If a player violates a rule, a vote is to be held deciding whether the player should be disqualified.
+The vote is to be finalized once either all eligible voters have voted, a majority of eligible voters have voted "yes," a majority of eligible voters have voted "no," or 24 hours have passed since the vote began.
+Once the vote finalizes, if the vote has received more "yes" votes than "no" votes, the player will cease to be a player.

+--

+**208:**

+All votes are to be held in the #poll channel on the "nomic to the death" Discord server that all players are in.